digdilem/taskpony/README.md

 > How do I protect my Taskpony with a username and password?

 Use a reverse proxy - see [#security](#security)

+> Does Taskpony support Caldav?

+No. It may do in the future but there are no initial plans to do so.

 > Can I use a different database type?